SwiftKickMobile/SwiftMessages/README.md

 // Disable the interactive pan-to-hide gesture. config.interactiveHide = false

+// Specify haptic feedback (see also MessageView/configureTheme) config.haptic = .success

 // Specify a status bar style to if the message is displayed directly under the status bar. config.preferredStatusBarStyle = .lightContent